-I currently teach Physics and Physical Science courses primarily in support of the Environmental Science and Studies majors.
-She combines her technical expertise with her educational experience to develop new curriculum for non-majors, such as Women in Science and the History and Science of Space Exploration.
+I taught Physics and Physical Science courses primarily in support of the Environmental Science and Studies majors.
+I combined my technical expertise with my educational experience to develop new curriculum for non-majors, such as Women in Science and the History and Science of Space Exploration.

-Currently, Linda is focusing on an educational related project related to collaborative learning and supplement instruction for quantitative challenging courses such as the first year science and math series.
-In addition, she writes educational material and supplements for multiple publishers, including McGraw-Hill, Pearson and Wiley.
-She is currently writing a book entitled "The Politics and Perils of Space Exploration" for Springer/Praxis Publishers due to be completed in 2016.
+In addition, I have written educational material and supplements for multiple publishers, including McGraw-Hill, Pearson and Wiley.
+In 2017, I published a book entitled "The Politics and Perils of Space Exploration" for Springer/Praxis Publishers.

 In addition, I write educational material and supplements associated with statistics and business statistics textbooks for multiple publishers, including McGraw-Hill, Pearson and Wiley.

-Previously, I was awarded a consultant position with the Tacoma Police Department to analyze racial profiling statistics, data collected in 2002.
-Final report completed July, 2003.
+Previously, I was awarded a consultant position with the Tacoma Police Department to analyze racial profiling statistics.

-I focus on teaching lower division courses in physics, physical science, or space related topics.
+My teaching focus was on lower division courses in physics, physical science, or space related topics.

-In addition, I developed and teach Women in Science (TEST 211) and the History and Science of Space Exploration (TEST 213).
+Since retirement, I am available to teach courses part-time such as Women in Science (TEST 211) and the History and Science of Space Exploration (TEST 213) course that I developed.

 Women in Engineering, University of Washington